7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items will ultimately lead to blocked drains or damaged sewer pipelines inside your home’s plumbing system.
-This will come at an unimaginable cost to you.
+- Doing this could result in blocked drains or damaged sewer pipelines in your home’s plumbing system, which will result in an expense that is unimaginable to you.

-- Blocked Drains Plumbing Sydney offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining services.
+- Blocked Drains Plumbing Sydney offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining services.

 1. Baby wipes